 Madras curry powder is not actually Indian in the sense that Indians did not come up with it.
-It’s a British blend of Indian spices, meant to appeal to British taste buds.
+It’s a British blend of Indian spices meant to appeal to British taste buds.
 It is notable for the fact that it touched off Britain’s love affair with Indian flavors, which continues to this day.
-If you want to enjoy these flavors, you should try to seek out a quality blend of Madras curry powder.
-If that is out of the question, you can try one of the Madras curry powder substitutes listed below.
+But where do you turn if you have none in-house?
+Here are your best Madras curry powder substitutes.

 Your best bet: Make your own

 As with any spice blend, you can put your own version together if you can find the individual components.
-All or most of the spices in Madras curry powder can be found at an Indian market or even some stores that specialize in ingredients from all over Asia.
-If you are willing to invest some time and money into shopping for quality ingredients, you can create something that is almost as fragrant and flavorful as the best pre-made blends.
+All or most of the spices in Madras curry powder can be found at an Indian market or even some stores specializing in Asian ingredients.
+If you are willing to invest some time and money into shopping for quality ingredients, you can create something that is almost as fragrant and flavorful as the best premade blends.
 By making your own blend, you get to tailor the ingredients to your preferences.
 You can even tone the heat down if you want a milder version.

 A decent second choice: Curry powder and chili pepper